Rentasec/CyberSec-Portfolio/singhealth_breach_analysis.md

 - **Meetings between security management were not held regularly**, meaning no forum existed to connect the dots between individual anomalies

 🔍 **RESEARCH GAP 8 — NIST CSF and the "Respond" function**
-*Research prompt:* Go to the NIST Cybersecurity Framework 2.0 summary (available free at nist.gov).
-Look at the five core functions: Govern, Identify, Protect, Detect, Respond, Recover.
-The COI report's findings map directly onto weaknesses in several of these.
-Identify which two functions were most severely neglected in the SingHealth case and explain why in 3–4 sentences.
-This is a direct interview question for any cybersecurity or GRC role.
+The NIST Cybersecurity Framework 2.0 consists of five core functions: Govern, Identify, Protect, Detect, Respond, Recover.
+The COI report's findings map directly onto weaknesses in several of these, namely, the Govern function.
+As per the NIST CSF,*The organization’s cybersecurity risk management strategy,expectations, and policy are established, communicated, and monitored.* The failure of SingHealth to properly communicate and manage their cybersecurity strategy is what caused the attack to snowball from what it would have initially been.
+Additionally, the Protect function was also severely neglected as management failed to provide proper training and awareness on the roles that each employee plays in ensuring data security.

 ### 6.3 Technology Failures